-SET THE CORRECT ALTITUDE ADJUSTMENT MODE!
+WARNING SET THE CORRECT ALTITUDE ADJUSTMENT MODE!
 When diving at altitudes greater than 300 m/1000 ft, the Altitude Adjustment feature must be correctly selected in order for the computer to calculate the decompression status.
 The dive computer is not intended for use at altitudes greater than 3000 m/10000 ft.
 Failure to select the correct Altitude Adjustment setting or diving above the maximum altitude limit will result in erroneous dive and planning data.

-SET THE CORRECT PERSONAL ADJUSTMENT MODE!
+WARNING SET THE CORRECT PERSONAL ADJUSTMENT MODE!
 Whenever it is believed that factors that tend to increase the possibility of DCI exist, it is recommended that you use this option to make the calculations more conservative.
 Failure to select the correct Personal Adjustment setting will result in erroneous dive and planning data.

-DO NOT EXCEED THE MAXIMUM ASCENT RATE!
+WARNING DO NOT EXCEED THE MAXIMUM ASCENT RATE!
 Rapid ascents increase the risk of injury.
 You should always make the Mandatory and Recommended Safety Stops after you have exceeded the maximum recommended ascent rate.
 If this Mandatory Safety Stop is not completed the decompression model will penalize your next dive(s).

-YOUR ACTUAL ASCENT TIME MAY BE LONGER THAN DIS-PLAYED BY THE INSTRUMENT!
+WARNING YOUR ACTUAL ASCENT TIME MAY BE LONGER THAN DIS-PLAYED BY THE INSTRUMENT!
 The ascent time will increase if you:

 - remain at depth

 - ascend slower than 10 m/min / 33 ft/min or

-- make your decompression stop deeper than at the ceiling

-These factors will also increase the amount of air required to reach the surface.
+- make your decompression stop deeper than at the ceiling These factors will also increase the amount of air required to reach the surface.

-NEVER ASCEND ABOVE THE CEILING!
-You must not ascend above the ceiling during your decompression.
-In order to avoid doing so by accident, you should stay somewhat below the ceiling.

-DO NOT DIVE WITH A CYLINDER OF ENRICHED AIR IF YOU HAVE NOT PERSONALLY VERIFIED ITS CONTENTS AND ENTERED THE ANALYSIS VALUE INTO YOUR DIVE COMPUTER!
-Failure to verify cylinder contents and enter the appropriate $O_2\%$ into your dive computer will result in incorrect dive planning information.

-DO NOT DIVE WITH A GAS IF YOU HAVE NOT PERSONALLY VERIFIED ITS CONTENTS AND ENTERED THE ANALYZED VALUE INTO YOUR DIVE COMPUTER!
-Failure to verify cylinder contents and enter the appropriate gas values where applicable into your dive computer will result in incorrect dive planning information

-Diving with gas mixtures exposes you to risks that are different from those associated with diving with standard air.
+- ▲ WARNING DO NOT DIVE WITH A CYLINDER OF ENRICHED AIR IF YOU HAVE NOT PERSONALLY VERIFIED ITS CONTENTS AND ENTERED THE ANALYSIS VALUE INTO YOUR DIVE COM-PUTER!
+Failure to verify cylinder contents and enter the appropriate O2% into your dive computer will result in incorrect dive planning information. - WARNING DO NOT DIVE WITH A GAS IF YOU HAVE NOT PERSONALLY VERIFIED ITS CONTENTS AND ENTERED THE ANALYZED VALUE INTO YOUR DIVE COMPUTER!
+Failure to verify cylinder contents and enter the appropriate gas values where applicable into your dive computer will result in incorrect dive planning inform ation. - WARNING Diving with gas mixtures exposes you to risks that are different from those associated with diving with standard air.
 These risks are not obvious, and require training to understand and avoid.
 Risks include possible serious injury or death.

-Traveling to a higher elevation can temporarily cause a change in the equilibrium of dissolved nitrogen in the body.
+WARNING Traveling to a higher elevation can temporarily cause a change in the equilibrium of dissolved nitrogen in the body.
 It is recommended that you acclimatize to the new altitude by waiting at least three hours before diving.

-WHEN THE OXYGEN LIMIT FRACTION INDICATES THAT THE MAXIMUM LIMIT IS REACHED, YOU MUST IMMEDIATELY TAKE ACTION TO REDUCE OXYGEN EXPOSURE.
-Failure to take action to reduce oxygen exposure after the warning is given can rapidly increase the risk of oxygen toxicity, injury, or death

-Suunto also recommends that you receive training in Free diving techniques and physiology before conducting breath hold dives.
+- WARNING WHEN THE OXYGEN LIMIT FRACTION INDICATES THAT THE MAXIMUM LIMIT IS REACHED, YOU MUST IMMEDIATELY TAKE ACTION TO REDUCE OXYGEN EXPOSURE.
+Failure to take action to reduce oxygen exposure after the warning is given can rapidly increase the risk of oxygen toxicity, injury, or death - WARNING Suunto also recommends that you receive training in Free diving techniques and physiology before conducting breath hold dives.
 No dive computer can replace the need for proper dive training.
-Insufficient or improper training may cause a diver to commit errors that may lead to serious injury or death.
+Insufficient or improper training may cause a diver to commit errors that may lead to serious injury or death. - WARNING If there are several divers using the dive computer with wireless transmission, always ensure that each diver is using a different code before starting the dive.